 Before you donate, always check out the charity.
 Call the organization or the person they are representing.
 If you cannot reach them, ask around and hear from other people what the experience was.
 Don’t feel pressured to give immediately.

 Another scam is the “let us increase your followers”.
 The message will typically come from someone you follow and they follow you.
 And they will ask you to click on a link that will take you to a site that will help you increase your follower numbers.
 After you click on this you will find that you are locked out of your account, your device starts to misbehave or even crashes.
 Delete, unfollow or block!
 Do not open.

-Well worth mentioning is the very old scam that comes as a pyramid scheme.
-Typically you will be asked for money to join, they will be no actual products for you to sell, you will have to recruit members too and the originator of the scheme is lost in the ether: you cannot or will be hard pressed to trace them and there will be no legitimate company or organization backing it up.
+Lastly, well worth mentioning is the very old scam that comes as a pyramid scheme.
+Typically, you will be asked for money to join, they may be products for you to sell and you will have to recruit members to earn points.
+The originator of the scheme is typically lost in the ether: you cannot or will be hard pressed to trace them and there will be no legitimate company or organization backing it up.
 You will be enticed by being told that the rewards are triple fold with no actual work or effort.
 This is your red flag…run!